 Probably most alarming were the reports to the Indian Agent, Edward Wynkoop from the Dog Soldier Chief, Roman Nose, that many tribes planned uprisings in the spring.
 These warnings would eventually bring Civil War hero, Maj.
 Gen. Winfield Scott Hancock to Fort Larned in April of 1867 to deal with restive Cheyenne and Lakota Indians in the area.
 Hancock commanded the Military Department of the Missouri, which the Army created in August of 1866 to provide better protection to travelers crossing Kansas into Colorado and New Mexico.

-One reason the Indians felt confident about taking on the U.S. Army is because they were apparently being armed by various traders in violation of the Army’s General Order No. 70, which stated that only traders authorized by the Army could sell weapons to the Indians.
+One reason the Indians felt confident about taking on the U.S. Army is because they various traders selling them guns in violation of the Army’s General Order No. 70, which stated that only traders authorized by the Army could sell weapons to the Indians.
 Another “Indian problem” was getting the Dog Soldiers to vacate their hunting grounds along the Smokey Hill River to make way for the Kansas Pacific railroad.
 The Dog Soldiers had no intention of leaving and rumors of their attacks in the area began to circulate, though many of them untrue.

-Neither current Indian attacks, nor the threat of a future uprising could go unanswered by the government.
-Congress authorized $150,000 for a spring campaign, which would begin before the Indians had a chance to leave their winter encampments.
-Gen. Hancock met the troops for his campaign at Fort Riley, which included the newly formed 7th U.S. Cavalry under the command of George Custer.
-The force consisted of four companies of the 7th Cavalry and one company of the 37th Infantry from Fort Riley, as well as two more companies from the 7th, who joined them at Fort Harker.
+The government couldn’t ignore current Indian attacks, nor the threat of a future uprising.
+Congress authorized $150,000 for a spring campaign, to begin before the Indians had a chance to leave their winter camps.
+Gen. Hancock met the troops for his campaign at Fort Riley, which included the newly formed 7th US Cavalry under the command of George Custer.
+There were four companies of the 7th Cavalry and one company of the 37th Infantry from Fort Riley, as well as two more companies from the 7th, who joined them at Fort Harker.
 The force of almost 1400 men arrived at Fort Larned on April 7, 1867.

 Before leaving Fort Leavenworth in March, Hancock had sent a letter to Indian Agents Edward Wynkoop and Jessie Leavenworth telling them that he was bringing a large force out to the plains to deal with any tribes that had been attacking travelers.
-Hancock was proposing to use threat to keep the tribes in line when both these experienced Indian Agents knew that persuasion and gifts were more likely to secure the Indians’ cooperation.
-They did, however, get promises from the local chiefs to come to Fort Larned on April 10th to meet with Hancock.
+Hancock was proposing to use threat to keep the tribes in line, but both these experienced Indian Agents knew that persuasion and gifts were more likely to get the Indians to cooperate.
+Regardless, they did get promises from the local chiefs to come to Fort Larned on April 10th for a meeting with Hancock.